NHMDenmark/Mass-Digitizer/README.md

 ##### Alternative taxonomic identifiers
 Certain collection will be using a different taxonomic name input system.
 For these specific cases a field "Taxonomic ID" will appear next to the main Taxonomic name input field.
 In this field you can add an identifier and press enter which populates the Taxonomic name field with the name corresponding to the identifier.

+##### Specimen needs repair
+A checkbox for damaged specimens has been addded to the app.
+Label = "Damaged specimen:".
+This should be checked if the specimen being digitized needs repair in any way.

 #### Navigation between records
 The "Back" and the "Forward" buttons are for paging through already entered records.
 You can follow the progress in the "Previous records table" near the bottom of the app.
 Once you go all the way back to the beginning of the records, you can press the Back-button again and the table will shoot to the top.
 The form will be populated by the latest (top) record.
 The app has a cyclical behavior in this regard.